Haystack AI vs LangChain: Which is Better in 2026?

 Ideal use cases:

-• Anyone focused on framework workflows
+- •Anyone focused on langchain workflows

-• Anyone focused on llm workflows
+- •Anyone focused on llm framework workflows

 💻 Other Coding & Development Tools to Consider